App Annie: Mobile games could grow 20% to $120 billion in 2021

 Mobile gaming is more than 50% bigger than all of the other gaming categories combined, App Annie said.

 Casual games account for 78% of game downloads, followed by 20% by core gamers and 2% by casino gamers.
 But core gamers generated 66% of consumer spending in global mobile games, compared to 23% by casual gamers and 11% by casino gamers.
-Core games accounted for spent 55% of the time spent on games, compared to 43% for casual and 2% for casino games.
+Core games accounted for 55% of the time spent on games, compared to 43% for casual and 2% for casino games.

 Sandbox, arcade, card, board, and casual games gained market share during the year.
 Other arcade games grew 300% during the year.
-Events, leaderboards, and customization were the top gameplay features in 2020 in Western markets.
-In Asia, however, competitive multiplayer, chat, daily logins, guilds, and clans were the top features in generating user spending.
+Events, leaderboards, and customization were the top gameplay features in Western markets in 2020.
+In Asia, however, competitive multiplayer, chat, daily logins, guilds, and clans were the top features generating user spending.

-The breakout games included Among Us, My Talking Tom Friends, and Brain Test: Tricky Puzzles.
+Breakout games included Among Us, My Talking Tom Friends, and Brain Test: Tricky Puzzles.

-Games held up even when people in certain countries started to go back to work or socialize in physical locations again.
+Games held up even when people in some countries started to go back to work or socialize in physical locations again.

-“Not every part of every industry is remaining at the unsustainable peak during the March timeframe when everyone just started downloading everything,” Ghodrati said.
+“Not every part of every industry is remaining at the unsustainable peak during the March time frame, when everyone just started downloading everything,” Ghodrati said.
 “But gaming is remaining strong, and games like Among Us are still performing quite well.
 People are still trying out new different types of things.
 And they’re playing heavier games a little bit more than they were before.”

-But the habit of playing games has stuck around for those people who picked it up, Ghodrati said.
-Pokemon Go faced challenges at first but grew once Niantic adapted the game so you could play it remotely more easily.
+The habit of playing games has stuck around for people who picked it up, Ghodrati said.
+Pokémon Go faced challenges at first but grew once Niantic adapted the game so it was easier to play remotely.
 Roblox also grew significantly during the year.
 Generally speaking, it takes 66 days for people to pick up new habits, and during the pandemic, people have had much more time than that, he said.

 “More people will continue to play games moving forward, and we should see a bump from that in 2021,” Ghodrati said.
 “Mobile is just more convenient.
 Whenever there’s an opportunity to use a mobile device, people will do it more.”